 - Reach out to your LinkedIn connections to forward relevant information.

 - Ask the remaining employees to provide job referrals.

 6. Set Them Up To Recieve Unemployment Insurance

-The transition period between one job to the next is perhaps one of the hardest periods of anyone’s lives.
+The transition period between one job to the next is perhaps one of the most challenging periods of anyone's life.
 In such difficult times, the ability to collect and receive unemployment benefits is a boon by itself.

 7. Set Remaining Employees Up For Success